What are nuisance calls?

 - check privacy statements when you provide your phone number; and

-- tell organisations you deal with if you would rather they did not market you by phone.
+- tell organisations you deal with if you don’t want them to market you by phone.

-What can I do if I am receiving nuisance telesales (live) calls?
+What can I do if I am receiving nuisance live marketing calls?